EdgeJay/react-starter-kit/docs/DEVLOG.md

 * Added react-router and react-router-dom
 * Added `routeUtil` to handle components needed for routes and links
 * Active style for nav item
+* Added `connected-react-router` for redux bindings for router

 ## 30 Mar 2019
 * Added Google API key